AleAlejandro0/ParaCuando_Front/README.md

 // style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 // test: Adding missing tests or correcting existing tests

-<---PLEASE FEEL FREE TO ADD ANY ADITIONAL INFORMATION RELEVANT TO YOUR TEAMMATES --->
+<---PLEASE FEEL FREE TO ADD ANY ADDITIONAL INFORMATION RELEVANT TO YOUR TEAMMATES --->